Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your website using the WordPress CMS.

 - Save time creating web content and social media,

-- Determine which channels you should invest more time, budget, and your efforts on,
+- Determine which marketing channels you should focus more time, budget, and efforts on,

 Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat sites, strategies, software, and anything that violates the terms of service and policies of sites like Twitter, Google, Facebook, etc..
+In fact, we strongly recommend avoiding black hat techniques, websites, solutions, and anything designed to “game” or violate the policies and terms of service of companies like Google, Facebook, Pinterest, etc..

-(Automating your web traffic does not require the use of black hat methods!)
+(Automating your web traffic doesn’t require using black hat techniques!)

-What we are focusing in this article series is to show you how to be smart with your limited resources and automate your content distribution so you can leverage your time and marketing efforts, and get additional exposure online from sites that your target audience frequents.
+The purpose of this article is not to game web services or flaunt their terms of service, but to show you how to be smart with your limited resources and automate your content distribution in order to leverage your time and efforts, and get additional exposure online from sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts recommend.
-What you want to do, then, is be strategic with your limited resources, time, and budget.
+We’ve just seen that most business owners lack the time, resources and budget to engage in the kind of content marketing that many online experts advise.
+What you want to do, then, is be strategic with your limited budget, resources, and time.

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)